Internet as We Once Knew It

 You know how much your business relies on its internet connection.
 With the rapid adoption of cloud services (Office 365 for example), and VoIP phone systems, such as 3CX, businesses continue to increase their dependencies on their internet connections.
 These heavy dependencies dictate the need for an extremely reliable internet connection.

-Spectrum Turns SLA into ‘Best Effort’
+SLA Turns into ‘Best Effort’

-Recently, Spectrum quietly eliminated the SLAs for their coax based internet services and changed over to its Best Effort offering.
+Recently, Spectrum quietly eliminated the SLAs for their coax based internet services and changed over to Best Effort offering.
 When you hear ‘best effort’, you know best isn’t part of the deal.
 This means the conglomerate will no longer guarantee the speeds for which you pay.
 We’ve recently run into clients who are often only able to receive 30-50% of their internet plans’ advertised speeds.
 Reliability and latency also took a hit, causing major issues for our clients with VoIP phone systems.

 VoIP Echoes this Half Effort